-Anglo Saxon men wore a shirt and tunic.
-They wore trouser like garments called breeches.
+Anglo-Saxon men wore a shirt and tunic.
+They wore trousers like garments called breeches.
 Sometimes they extended to the ankle but sometimes they were shorts.
 Men might wear wool leggings held in place by leather garters.
 They wore cloaks held in place by brooches.
-Anglo Saxon women wore a long linen garment with a long tunic over it.
+Anglo-Saxon women wore a long linen garment with a long tunic over it.
 They also wore mantles.
 Both men and women used combs made of bone or antler.

 The history of clothes

-In battle thanes wore chain mail.
-Ordinary Anglo Saxons just wore an iron helmet and held a round wooden shield.
+In battle the thanes wore chainmail.
+Ordinary Anglo-Saxons just wore an iron helmet and held a round wooden shield.
 They fought with spears, swords and battleaxes.
-The usual Anglo Saxon tactic was to form a 'shield wall' by standing side by side holding their shields in a line.
+The usual Anglo-Saxon tactic was to form a 'shield wall' by standing side by side holding their shields in a line.
 The shield wall was a very effective tactic.
-The Anglo Saxons only lost the battle of Hastings because some of them broke formation.
+The Anglo-Saxons only lost the battle of Hastings because some of them broke formation.

 Rich Anglo Saxons